nataag/PATIENT_FOLLLOW_UP/README.md

 ![pfupgithub](https://github.com/nalmarazgutierrez/PATIENT-FOLLOW-UP/assets/113330261/0054d223-16cd-4526-92e0-c62cf735db1a)

 ## Description:
-A follow-up App for therapists, to send homework easily to their patients
+A follow-up App for therapists, to send homework easily to their patients.

 ## Why?
+As a physiotherapist, I had to spend extra time creating customised exercise plans to make sure that my patients continued to make progress at home.
+I looked for poorly understandable illustrations from old books and other images from the internet.
+So, why not recording the patient performing the exercise during the session?
+According to good clinical practice, exercises that have not been practiced during the session should not be prescribed.
+This way, we can create a fully customised worksheet and send it immediately to our patient's email address.

-To address limitations in traditional exercise sheet management within physiotherapy practices, this application provides professionals with a quick, efficient, and visual solution for assigning and monitoring home exercises, thereby enhancing patient autonomy.
-Furthermore, the integration of a database facilitates the recording and analysis of each patient's history, enabling more personalized care, effective sessions, and the prevention of potential setbacks.
-Ultimately, the application aims to optimize the treatment process and improve outcomes for both patients and healthcare professionals.
+This App provides professionals with a quick, efficient, and visual solution for assigning and monitoring home exercises, thereby enhancing patient autonomy.
+Furthermore, the integration of a database facilitates the recording and analysis of each patient's history, enabling more personalized care, effective sessions, and the prevention of potential relapses.

 ## 🚀 Quick Start
 #### DEPENDENCIES